dvdvgt/se-tutorial-7/slides/tutorial10.md

 - Test coverage meassures how much code your tests cover
 - There is a distinction between **code coverage**, **test coverage** and **control-flow coverage**
-  - Test coverage is meassured by (but not limited to) how much the the tests the code consisting of e.g. expressions, functions, classes
+  - Test coverage is meassured by (but not limited to) how much the tests cover the code consisting of e.g. expressions, functions, classes
   - Test coverage is also meassured by the control-flow coverage, that is, how many branches in match or if-else expressions/statements have been executed by the tests

 ## Unit tests (example based tests)